-Malware (malicious software) such as viruses, spyware, and adware, can infect your laptop after you accidentally download it from the Internet.
-Malware might be downloaded after you click a link, open an infected attachment in an e-mail, or install software from the Internet without realizing that malware is attached to it.
+These downloads can happen when you click a link, open an attachment in an e-mail, or download a piece of software without realizing that malware (malicious software) is attached to it.

-Spyware helps somebody track what you do with your laptop.
-Some spyware simply helps companies track your activities online so that they can figure out how to sell you things; other spyware is used for more insidious purposes, such as stealing your passwords.
+Spyware consists of programs that help somebody track what you do with your laptop.
+Some spyware simply helps companies you do business with track your activities so that they can figure out how to sell things to you; other spyware is used for more insidious purposes, such as stealing your passwords.

 Adware is the computer equivalent of telemarketing phone calls at dinner time.
-After adware is downloaded onto your laptop, you’ll get annoying pop-up windows trying to sell you things all day long.
+After adware is downloaded onto your laptop, you’ll see annoying pop-up windows trying to sell things or tempt you to illicit sites all day long.
 Beyond the annoyance, adware can quickly clog up your laptop.
-Its performance slows down, and it’s hard to get anything done at all.
+Your laptop’s performance slows down, and it’s hard to get anything done at all.

 Install a program that combines tools for detecting adware and spyware.
-Windows 7 has a built-in program, Windows Defender, which includes an anti-spyware feature.
-If you don’t have Windows 7, you can purchase programs such as Spyware Doctor from PC Tools or download free tools such as Spybot or Spyware Terminator.
+Windows 7, 8, and 8.1 have a built-in program, Windows Defender, which includes an anti-spyware feature.
+If you don’t have Windows 7, 8, or 8.1, you can purchase programs such as Spyware Doctor from PC Tools or download free tools such as Spybot or Spyware Terminator.

-Use Windows tools to keep Windows up-to-date with security features and fixes to security problems.
-You can also turn on a firewall, which is a feature that stops other people or programs from accessing your laptop without your permission.
+Use Windows 8.1 tools to keep Windows up-to-date with security features and fixes to security problems.
+You can also turn on a firewall, which is a feature that stops other people or programs from accessing your laptop over an Internet connection without your permission.

-Use privacy and security features of your browser, such as the SmartScreen Filter and InPrivate Browsing features in Internet Explorer 8 and 9, to protect against malware.
+Use privacy and security features of your browser, such as the SmartScreen Filter, Tracking Protection, and InPrivate Browsing features in Internet Explorer 9, 10, and 11.

-People who travel with their laptops face another type of security concern.
-When you carry your laptop with you, it is exposed to potential theft or loss of your information, some of it personal, most of it irreplaceable.
+Laptop users who travel with their laptops face another type of security concern.
+Because you carry your laptop with you, it is exposed to potential theft or loss.